-When assets are held subject to a finance lease, the related asset is derecognised and the present value of the lease payments (discounted at the interest rate implicit in the lease) is recognised as a receivable.
+When assets are held subject to a finance lease, the related asset is derecognised and the present value of the lease payments (discounted at the incremental borrowing rate) is recognised as a receivable.
 The Group applies the IFRS 9 general model for measuring expected credit losses (ECL).
 This requires a three-stage approach in recognising the expected loss allowance for finance lease receivable.